emad-elsaid/emad-elsaid.github.io/source/content/posts/erb templates as standalone executables.md

-The following is a technique that can convert ERB files (Embeded Ruby) to executable files like any other ruby/python/shell scripts, the difference is that ERB is more suitable in cases where you have some output that needs to be filled with data, like rails view files, or a text that needs report number of files/dependencies, in that post I will try to explore this idea.
+The following is a technique that can convert ERB files (Embeded Ruby) to executable files like any other ruby/python/shell scripts, the difference is that ERB is more suitable in cases where you have some output that needs to be filled with data, like rails view files, or a text that needs to report number of files/dependencies, in this post I will try to explore this idea.

 first I created a file with this content